connectivecpp/chops-net-ip/README.md

 # About

 The primary author of Chops is Cliff Green, softwarelibre at codewrangler dot net.
 Cliff is a software engineer and has worked for years with networked and distributed systems, wireless networks, location technology, and large scale embedded systems in the military aerospace industry.
 He has volunteered every year at CppCon and presented at BoostCon (before it was renamed to C++ Now).

+Cliff lives in the Seattle area and you may know him from other interests including volleyball, hiking, railroading (both the model variety and the big ones in real life), music, or even parent support activities (if you have a teen with difficulties check out the Changes Parent Support Network, http://cpsn.org).

 Co-authors include ...